Elon Musk apologises for 'pedo guy' comment

-After days of wide criticism, Elon Musk has apologised for calling Vernon Unsworth, one of the Thailand cave rescue divers, a "pedo guy."
+After days of wide criticism, Elon Musk has apologised for calling Vernon Unsworth, one of the Thai cave rescue divers, a "pedo guy."

 "My words were spoken in anger after Mr. Unsworth said several untruths & suggested I engage in a sexual act with the mini-sub," he tweeted late Tuesday night.
 "Nonetheless, his actions against me do not justify my actions against him, and for that I apologize to Mr. Unsworth and to the companies I represent as leader.
 The fault is mine and mine alone."